 - Genital itching

-Apart from the reported common side effects, this medication is reported to also have less common effects but more on the severe side.
-Among these are a stroke, dementia, blood clots, certain types of cancer like breast, ovarian and uterus lining, heart attack, high blood pressure, gallbladder disease, swelling of benign tumors in the uterus, and problems in the liver.
+Apart from the reported common side effects, this medication is reported to also have less common side effects but more on the severe side.
+Among these are a stroke, dementia, blood clots, certain types of cancer like breast, ovarian and uterus lining, cause heart attack, high blood pressure, gallbladder disease, swelling of benign tumors in the uterus, and problems in the liver.